R-Zero: Self-Evolving Reasoning LLM from Zero Data: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we introduced \method{}, a fully autonomous self-evolving framework that overcomes data dependency by having a Challenger and Solver co-evolve to create a self-generating curriculum.
-Our experiments demonstrate that \method{} significantly improves LLM's reasoning capability on multiple domains.
+Our experiments demonstrate that \method{} significantly improves LLM's reasoning capability in multiple domains.
 Future work could further focus on improving efficiency, exploring more robust labeling techniques, and expanding \method{} to new domains.
-It is crucial to note, however, that the core mechanism of \method{} is currently suited for domains where correctness can be objectively determined.
 Extending this self-evolutionary paradigm to open-ended generative tasks, such as creative writing or dialogue, where evaluation is subjective, remains a significant hurdle for future research.
-We believe \method{} is a significant step towards creating truly self-evolving LLMs.